Saturday, December 31, 2011

 priceEachItem, priceItem, priceItemsForOrderTotal, priceOrderForOrderTotal, priceOrderTotal, priceShippingForOrderTotal, priceTaxForOrderTotal, needsRounding, round.

-The Pricing Servlet Beans : You can insert on site pages as required and use to
+Pricing Servlet Beans : You can insert on site pages as required and

 perform dynamic pricing.